EB5 investment financing can be an ideal source of capital for real estate projects.

 Work with EB5 investment experts at EB5AN to create an EB5 project and raise quick capital.

-The most reliable EB 5 projects from an immigration perspective have alternative sources of funds.
-Signs that an EB5 investment project is likely to be completed include irrevocably committed funds from the developer and a secured loan with a major bank.
-And should the project fail to raise the expected capital, then an investor will want to know if an initial bridge loan is in place.
+The most reliable EB-5 projects, from an immigration perspective, have alternative sources of funds.
+Signs that an EB-5 investment project will likely be completed include irrevocably committed funds from the developer and a secured loan with a major bank.
+And should the project fail to raise the expected capital, an investor will want to know if an initial bridge loan is in place.

 • Projects that already have USCIS approval.